 If you are behind on your mortgage payments and foreclosure seems like a foregone conclusion, don’t give up.
-There are still ways you can protect your home and stop or delay the foreclosure process.
+There are still ways you can protect your home and stop or delay the foreclosure process according to our forclosure attorney experts at Bartifay Law Offices.
 Filing for bankruptcy, negotiating a loan modification or reaching a forbearance agreement with your lender are all viable options.

 A winning foreclosure defense strategy must show that the bank doesn’t have the right to foreclose on your property.
 This requires the expertise of a practiced foreclosure attorney.
 An experienced foreclosure attorney can help determine your best avenue for protecting your home.
 An attorney can help take control of your debt and help you achieve your financial goals.

 How Foreclosure Attorneys Can Help With the Following

 Mortgage Loan Modification

 Mortgage modification is one of the simplest ways to avoid foreclosure.
 Modifying your mortgage loan means convincing the lender to renegotiate the terms of your loan.
 This is in order to make your monthly payments more affordable.
 It can be done by reducing the interest rate on the loan, reducing the principal balance, or eliminating penalties and fees.
 Additionally, reducing the monthly payments or extending the time frame they are due are options.

 A forbearance agreement is one way to obtain short-term relief from a mortgage loan you can’t afford to pay.
 Is a temporary financial hardship keeping you from making payments on time?
 Your lender may agree to reduce or suspend the mortgage payments until your financial situation improves.
 However, once the forbearance period is over, you must resume your regular payments.
 You must also make up for any past-due amounts.